Revised January 2021

 - Placement into QUEST-G/T requires parental permission.

-- Several screening dates are offered during the summer for Grades 6–12 students.
-Summer screening information is posted on the Leander ISD website and provided to all secondary campus counselors, registrars and office staff. **
+- Screening dates for new-to-district grade 6–12 students referred for GT testing is offered in the summer.
+Summer screening information is posted on the Leander ISD website and provided to all secondary campus counselors, registrars and office staff to share with students upon enrollment.
+Students enrolling after summer testing will be placed in the campus annual testing window if referred.

 - Referrals from students, teachers, administrators, counselors, and parents are accepted throughout the school year for Grades K–12.